Gamesright

 Relevant legal bases

-Below you will find an overview of the legal bases of the GDPR on the basis of which we process personal data.
-Please note that in addition to the provisions of the GDPR, national data protection regulations may apply in your or our country of residence or domicile.
-If more specific legal bases are relevant in individual cases, we will inform you of these in the data protection declaration.
+Below you will find an overview of the GDPR legal bases on which we process personal data.
+Please note that in addition to the GDPR regulations, national data protection regulations may apply in your or our country of residence or domicile.
+Should more specific legal bases apply in individual cases, we will inform you of these in the privacy policy.

 • Consent (Art.
 6 para.
 1 sentence 1 lit. a.
-GDPR) – The data subject has given consent to the processing of personal data concerning him or her for a specific purpose or for several specific purposes.
+GDPR) – The data subject has given his or her consent to the processing of personal data concerning him or her for one or more specific purposes.

-• Contract fulfilment and pre-contractual inquiries (Art.
-6 Para.
-1 Clause 1 lit. b.
-GDPR) – Processing is necessary for the performance of a contract to which the data subject is party or in order to take steps at the request of the data subject prior to entering into a contract.
+• Contractual performance and pre-contractual inquiries (Art.
+6 (1) (b) GDPR) – Processing is necessary for the performance of a contract to which the data subject is party or in order to take steps at the request of the data subject prior to entering into a contract.

 • Legal obligation (Art.
 6 para.
 1 sentence 1 lit. c.
 GDPR) – Processing is necessary to fulfill a legal obligation to which the controller is subject.

-In addition to the data protection regulations of the General Data Protection Regulation, national regulations on data protection apply in Germany.
-This includes in particular the law on protection against misuse of personal data in data processing (Federal Data Protection Act - BDSG).
-The BDSG contains special regulations on the right to information, the right to erasure, the right to object, the processing of special categories of personal data, processing for other purposes and transmission and automated decision-making in individual cases, including profiling.
-It also regulates data processing for the purposes of the employment relationship (Section 26 BDSG), in particular with regard to the establishment, implementation or termination of employment relationships and the consent of employees.
-In addition, state data protection laws of the individual federal states may apply.
+In addition to the data protection provisions of the General Data Protection Regulation, national data protection regulations apply in Germany.
+These include, in particular, the Federal Data Protection Act (BDSG).
+The BDSG contains, in particular, special provisions on the right to information, the right to erasure, the right of objection, the processing of special categories of personal data, processing for other purposes, and transmission and automated decision-making in individual cases, including profiling.
+Furthermore, it regulates data processing for the purposes of the employment relationship (Section 26 BDSG), particularly with regard to the establishment, implementation, or termination of employment relationships and the consent of employees.
+Furthermore, state data protection laws of the individual federal states may apply.

-The measures include in particular ensuring the confidentiality, integrity and availability of data by controlling physical and electronic access to the data as well as access to it, input, transfer, ensuring availability and separation.
-Furthermore, we have set up procedures that ensure the exercise of data subject rights, the deletion of data and reactions to data threats.
-Furthermore, we take the protection of personal data into account when developing or selecting hardware, software and processes in accordance with the principle of data protection, through technology design and through data protection-friendly default settings.
+These measures include, in particular, ensuring the confidentiality, integrity, and availability of data by controlling physical and electronic access to the data, as well as the access, input, and transfer of data, ensuring its availability, and segregation.
+Furthermore, we have established procedures that ensure the exercise of data subjects' rights, the deletion of data, and responses to data threats.
+Furthermore, we consider the protection of personal data right from the development and selection of hardware, software, and processes in accordance with the principle of data protection, through technology design, and through data protection-friendly default settings.

-SSL encryption (https): We use SSL encryption to protect the data you transmit via our website.
-You can recognize encrypted connections of this type by the prefix https:// in the address line of your browser.
+SSL encryption (https): To protect the data you transmit via our online service, we use SSL encryption.
+You can recognize such encrypted connections by the prefix https:// in your browser's address bar.

 Transmission of personal data

-As part of our processing of personal data, it may happen that the data is transmitted to other bodies, companies, legally independent organizational units or persons or that it is disclosed to them.
-The recipients of this data may include, for example, service providers commissioned with IT tasks or providers of services and content that are integrated into a website.
-In such cases, we observe the legal requirements and in particular conclude appropriate contracts or agreements with the recipients of your data that serve to protect your data.
+As part of our processing of personal data, it may happen that the data is transmitted to or disclosed to other bodies, companies, legally independent organizational units, or individuals.
+Recipients of this data may include, for example, service providers commissioned with IT tasks or providers of services and content integrated into a website.
+In such cases, we comply with legal requirements and, in particular, conclude appropriate contracts or agreements with the recipients of your data that serve to protect your data.

 Data processing in third countries